-“Santé publique France” is an authoritative public health agency that provides scientific expertise with State oversight.
+At national level, “Santé publique France” is an authoritative public health agency that provides scientific expertise with State oversight.
 It is tasked with improving and protecting the health of the population with a particular focus on three major areas:

 As a public agency providing scientific health expertise, Santé publique France is in charge of the following:

 At municipal level, national public health directives are rolled out by prevention-based organizations such as: